-We are pleased to present to you The Pittsburgh Water and Sewer Authority's (PWSA) 2013 Annual Drinking Water Quality Report containing information about the quality water and service we deliver to you every day.
+We are pleased to present to you The Pittsburgh Water & Sewer Authority's (PWSA) 2014 Annual Drinking Water Quality Report containing information about the quality water and service we deliver to you every day.

 Our constant goal is to provide you with a high quality, dependable and ample supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and to protect our water resources.
 We are committed to ensuring the quality of your water.
-If you have any questions about the report, please contact Chris Westbrook, PWSA Laboratory Manager at (412) 782-7553 or Gina Cyprych, Environmental Compliance Coordinator at (412) 255-8800 ext.
-8575
+If you have any questions about the report, please contact Gina Cyprych, PWSA Laboratory & Water Quality Manager at (412) 782-7553.

 We want customers to be informed about their water and be provided access to this report from many different sources.
 The Water Quality Report and additional information are available on PWSA's web site: www.pgh2o.com.
-Additional copies may be obtained by calling Customer Service at 412-255-2423.
+Additional copies may be obtained by calling PWSA Customer Service at 412-255-2423.